 DSLR vs. Mirrorless?

 A couple of years ago, the answer would be DSLR.
 Today?
 There are arguments to be made for both.
 Sony and Fujifilm have really stepped up to the plate in getting mirrorless to the forefront.
 Sony innovates and releases new bodies with reckless abandon.
 The a9 is a legitimate contender as a pro-level body.
 Ready to see a Sony a9r so we can really kick off the pixel wars between the major players.
 And don’t sleep on Fujifilm and the X-T3.
 People love this camera.
-The question between DSLR and Mirrorless is even more heated as we close in on Nikon’s mirrorless offerring in August and then Canon at some point.
+And Now Nikon and Canon have entered the race with two mirrorless bodies, the Nikon Z6 & Z7, and the Canon EOS-R & EOS-RP.

 Nikon DSLR Cameras